Find Grad Schools

 21% Racial-Ethnic Minorities*

 The 12th most popular school in the country for political science majors who are seeking their master's degree is Liberty University.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-During the 2020-2021 academic year, 29 people received their master's degree in political science from Liberty University.
-About 28% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 29 people received their master's degree in political science from Liberty University.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 18% were women.

 #14